 Wing, whose specialty was circuit theory, taught and did research in circuit theory, computer-aided analysis and design of electronic circuits, and design automation of very large-scale integrated circuits.
 He received his BS from the University of Tennessee in 1950, MS from the Massachusetts Institute of Technology in 1952, and EngScD from Columbia University in 1959.

 Wing was a Life Fellow of the Institute of Electrical and Electronic Engineers (IEEE).
 He served as president of the IEEE Circuits and Systems Society (1978), editor of the IEEE Transactions on Circuits and Systems (1975-77), and the general chairman of the first IEEE International Symposium on Circuits and Systems (1968).

-He is the author or co-author of 58 journal papers published mostly in the IEEE Transactions on Circuits and Systems.
-He is also the author and co-author of 100 conference papers presented mostly in the IEEE International Symposium on Circuits and Systems.
-He has published three textbooks in circuit theory and circuit design.
+He was the author or co-author of numerous journal papers published most often in the IEEE Transactions on Circuits and Systems, and of conference papers presented most often at the IEEE International Symposium on Circuits and Systems.
+He published four textbooks in circuit theory and circuit design.
 His last one, Classical Circuit Theory, was published in 2008.

 Wing’s industrial experience included four years at Bell Telephone Laboratories (1952 to 1956), where he designed electrical filters for submarine defense and microwave filters for long distance communications.
 He held visiting professorships at universities in China, Denmark, England, the Netherlands, and India at various times.
 Most recently, he was a visiting professor at Shanghai Jiao Tong University in 2000, and at Fudan University in 2001 and 2002, teaching and doing research in radio frequency circuit design and simulation.